fastoch/Networking/Basics.md

 - normal range: 1-1005
 - extended range: 1006-4094

 Their original switches only supported the normal range.
+Inside some of their switches, the normal range is handled a bit differently to the extended range.
+Also, Cisco use technologies like **VTP** which handles these ranges differently.

+>[!info]
+>VTP = VLAN Trunk Protocol, https://www.cisco.com/c/fr_ca/support/docs/lan-switching/vtp/10558-21.html

+#### How do

 ---